ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Audio Overview.rst

 .. _sdk_qtmultimedia_audio_overview:

 QtMultimedia Audio Overview
 ===========================

-.. rubric:: Audio Features
-   :name: audio-features

 Qt Multimedia offers a range of audio classes, covering both low and high level approaches to audio input, output and processing.
 In addition to traditional audio usage, the Qt Audio Engine QML types offer high level 3D positional audio for QML applications.
 See that documentation for more information.

-.. rubric:: Audio Implementation Details
-   :name: audio-implementation-details

-.. rubric:: Playing Compressed Audio
-   :name: playing-compressed-audio

 For playing media or audio files that are not simple, uncompressed audio, you can use the QMediaPlayer C++ class, or the Audio and MediaPlayer QML types.
 The QMediaPlayer class and associated QML types are also capable of playing video, if required.
 The compressed audio formats supported does depend on the operating system environment, and also what media plugins the user may have installed.

 Here is how you play a local file using C++: